pytorch/TensorRT/README.md

 | [**py**](py)             | Python API for Torch-TensorRT                                |
 | [**tests**](tests)       | Unit tests for Torch-TensorRT                                |

+## Deprecation Policy

+Deprecation is used to inform developers that some APIs and tools are no longer recommended for use.
+Beginning with version 2.3, Torch-TensorRT has the following deprecation policy:

+Deprecation notices are communicated in the Release Notes.
+Deprecated API functions will have a statement in the source documenting when they were deprecated.
+Deprecated methods and classes will issue deprecation warnings at runtime, if they are used.
+Torch-TensorRT provides a 6-month migration period after the deprecation.
+APIs and tools continue to work during the migration period.
+After the migration period ends, APIs and tools are removed in a manner consistent with semantic versioning.

 ## Contributing

 Take a look at the [CONTRIBUTING.md](CONTRIBUTING.md)